hashicorp/design-system/website/docs/components/application-state/partials/guidelines/guidelines.md

 ### When to use

-- When a user's action does not yield any results due to incorrect or incomplete input.
+- When a user’s action does not yield any results due to incorrect or incomplete input.
 - When an application encounters an issue or error during its operation.

 ### When not to use